 Collaboration with research facilities enjoys a long tradition at Pfeiffer Vacuum.
 Whether in physics or chemistry laboratories at universities, prominent research institutions like the Fraunhofer or Max Planck Institutes or in large multinational research facilities – all of them rely upon the quality and dependability of our mass spectrometers, leak detection systems, and vacuum solutions.
 Working in close cooperation with research facilities in Europe, the United States, and Asia, new applications arise continuously in the fields of energy supply or healthcare technology.

 Without vacuum, many things that are used in daily life could not be produced in the desired quality.
 The antireflective coatings on eyeglass lenses, the coatings within flat screen manufacturing, the coatings on DVDs or on high-quality bathroom faucets and fittings as well as the coatings on solar cells or architectural glazing are produced in vacuum chambers, for example.
 High-quality tools are coated and hardened under vacuum to make them even more durable.
 One significant megatrend in this segment is the orientation towards regenerative energies, such as solar energy, for example.
 What is predominantly required in the coating industry are medium-sized and large backing pumps and turbopumps as well as measurement equipment and complete vacuum systems.
 Our customers are located in all industrialized nations.

 How many production sites does Pfeiffer Vacuum have?

-We produce in Germany at our production site and headquarters in Asslar as well as in Goettingen.
+We produce in Germany at our production site in Asslar as well as in Goettingen.
 In France we have a production site in Annecy.
 In addition to that we also produce in Asan (South Korea) and in Cluj (Rumania).
 Through acquisitions, there are additional locations in Indianapolis and Yreka (USA), as well as in Ho-Chi-Minh-City (Vietnam).